peter88213/timeline-view-tk/docs/template/README.md

 - Move into this new folder and launch *setup.pyw* by double-clicking (Windows/Linux desktop),
 - or execute `python setup.pyw` (Windows), resp. `python3 setup.pyw` (Linux) on the command line.

-You may wish to install plugins; the [update checker](https://github.com/peter88213/nv_updater/) is highly recommended.

 ---